Jaco Pastorius

-Biography

-Early life
+Early life and education

-John Francis Pastorius was born December 1, 1951, in Norristown, Pennsylvania, United States.
-He was the oldest of three boys born to Stephanie, his Finnish mother, and Jack Pastorius, a singer and jazz drummer who spent much of his time on the road.
+Pastorius was born December 1, 1951, in Norristown, Pennsylvania, the oldest of three boys born to Stephanie Catherine (née Haapala; 1925–2001), who was of Finnish descent, and musician John Francis Pastorius Jr. (1922–2004), a singer and jazz drummer of Italian and German descent, who spent much of his time on the road.
 His family moved to Oakland Park near Fort Lauderdale when he was eight.
 Early American abolitionist Francis Daniel Pastorius is his ancestor.

-Pastorius's nickname, "Jaco", became adopted, and was partially influenced by his love for sports as well as the umpire Jocko Conlan.
+The origin of Pastorius' nickname, "Jaco", is disputed.
+There is an interview with Jaco's father, Jack Pastorius, that took place in 2001 hosted by Bob Miles.
+Jack says that he was given the nickname during his service in the Navy.
+He later began calling Pastorius by this nickname in his early childhood.
+In the Robert Trujillo documentary Jaco, Pastorius' brother said that their mother came up with the nickname.
+It is also believed that the nickname was partially influenced by his love for sports as well as the umpire Jocko Conlan.
 In 1974, he began spelling it "Jaco" after it was misspelled by his neighbor, pianist Alex Darqui.
 His brother called him "Mowgli" after the wild boy in The Jungle Book because he was energetic and spent much of his time shirtless on the beach, climbing trees, running through the woods, and swimming in the ocean.
-He attended St. Clement's Catholic School in Wilton Manors and was an altar boy at St. Clement's Church.
-His confirmation name was Anthony, thus expanding his name to John Francis Anthony Pastorius.
+He attended St. Clement's Catholic School in Wilton Manors, Florida, and was an altar boy at St. Clement's Church.
+His confirmation name was Anthony.
 He was intensely competitive and excelled at baseball, basketball, and football.
 He played drums until he injured his wrist playing football when he was thirteen.
 The damage was severe enough to warrant corrective surgery and inhibited his ability to play the drums.

-By 1968–1969 at age of 17, Pastorius began appreciating jazz and had saved enough money to buy an upright bass.
+By age 17, Pastorius began appreciating jazz and had saved enough money to buy an upright bass.
 Its deep, mellow tone appealed to him, though it strained his finances.
 He had difficulty maintaining the instrument, which he attributed to the humidity in Florida.
 When he woke one day to find it had cracked, he traded it for a 1962 Fender Jazz Bass.

-In his teens he played bass guitar for Wayne Cochran and the C.C.
-(Chitlin Circuit) Riders.
+During his teens, he played bass guitar for Wayne Cochran and the C.C.
+Riders.